nmarsollier/nmarsollier/README.md

 **Duration**: 08/2023 - 04/2024
 **Project**: Prismacolor+

-- Developed Prismacolor+, a customer acquisition project.
+- Led the development of Prismacolor+, a customer acquisition project.
-- Acted as Technical Leader, overseeing the architecture and development of the Android platform.
+- Oversaw the architecture and development of the Android platform.
-- Implemented Eventual MVI architecture, Coroutines with flows, and Koin Dependency Injection.
-- Utilized technologies including Android SDK, Kotlin, Azure, Retrofit, Jetpack Compose, Figma, Slack, and Coil.
 - Coordinated with cross-functional teams to ensure seamless integration and delivery of features.
-- Implemented best practices for code quality, testing, and deployment.
+- Applied best practices for code quality, testing, and deployment.
 - Mentored junior developers and provided guidance on architectural decisions.
 - **Methodologies**: Agile.
-- **Architecture**: Eventual MVI architecture.
+- **Architecture**: Eventual MVI.
 - **Languages**: Kotlin.
 - **Libraries**: Android SDK, Retrofit, Jetpack Compose, Koin.
 - **Design Patterns**: MVI, Dependency Injection.